kenshinx/concurrency/README.md

 _gevent.py  :   6s

-#Supplement go-goroutine implement.
+*Supplement go-goroutine implement.*

 goroutine.go : 4.6s

+[!!]
 Note: The bechmark result is just for learning.
 Nerver consider it in your production.